sa-mh/QA-Cog-Task/README.md

 questions:

-need entire structure? eg: networks? subnets? vpc? purpose of circleci?
+need entire structure? eg: networks? subnets? vpc?

+purpose of circleci?

 to do:

-add tags and things
+add tags on nodes

-more settings/configurations
+start looking at VPC and subnets

+email for clarification on circleci

 doc links: